lucascouts/bentoo/README.md

 # bentoo
-An user-friendly Bundle of Funtoo Linux.
+An user-friendly Stage4 of Funtoo Linux.